KidkArolis/jetpack/README.md

 * **Can I use TypeScript or Flow?** Hm, haven't figured this one out atm.
 Maybe via neutrino presets for the client.
 * **Can I use `jetpack` with a different server side language** Yeah, run your client side code server with `jetpack` and load `http://localhost:3000/bundle.js` in your server project.
 Alternatively use the proxy feature *(coming soon)*.
 * **I want to do server side rendering** That can be tricky.
 You can do it with `jetpack`, but there isn't any special help provided.
 You can render your own html in your custom server.
 Your best bet might be to use `next` in this case.

-TODO - add chart with architecture of how webpack/neutrino/server connects up.
-Illustration is important to portray the purpose of the project in the quickest way possible.